bolme/pyvision/README.md

             PIL.
 Additionally OpenCV will be used in the future for machine learning algorithms.
 The Video Task Manager (VTM) framework is improving for quickly developing video processing pipelines.
-    1.0.0 - Many interface things have been cleaned up.
+* 1.0.0 - Many interface things have been cleaned up.
             Function arguments that are keywords have been change and may not work as in previous version.
 These include: buffer, type, filter, iter.
 All warnings and errors from the code analysis have been fixed.
-    0.8.1 - Released in July 2010.
+* 0.8.1 - Released in July 2010.
 This is the last release before a major upgrade and the last version to support OpenCV 1.0 with the swig bindings.
-    0.8.0 - Released in June 2009.
+* 0.8.0 - Released in June 2009.
 This was primarily to support FaceL.

-Changes for Version 2.0:

-The major modivation for this release is that OpenCV no longer supports the 1.0 python interface.
-This causes issues with backwards compatibility.
-For this reason it is used as an excuse for major cleanup and to remove code that is no longer needed such as the SVM.
-That functionality will be supported through new interfaces or by going directly to OpenCV, scikit learn, or scikit image.

-Here is a list of major 2.0 changes:
-    * Removes support for any references to the legacy cv module and iplimage formats.
-    * NumpyToOpenCV and OpenCVToNUmpy conversions removed.
-    * ImageClass: asOpenCV and asOpenCVBW removed TYPE_OPENCV removed.
-      Subsititude with asOpenCV2 and asOpenCV2BW
-    * FFMPEGVideo support has been removed.
-    * Image transforms now use cv2 interface.
-    * Removed SVM, VectorClassifier, RidgeRegression, PCA, SVMEyeDetector, SVMFaceRec because they are rarely used now and there are implemetations in scikit learn.
-    * FilterEyeLocator performance was reduced in the conversion.
-It probably also runs slower.
-(This may be fixed later.)
-    * Removed libsvm, PointLocator, Polynomial Fitting.
-    * SURF does not seem to be avalible currently.
-Could be replaced with ORB.
-      SURF may be readded in the future.